plasma-umass/doppio/README-ARTIFACT.md

 Please note that using this feature will *not* reveal your identity to the artifact authors.
 The artifact authors can see the **number** of users that have used our API key to connect to Dropbox, but not their **identity**.

 If you would like, you can use your own API key; development keys are free.
 You must sign up for one at the [Dropbox Application Console](https://www.dropbox.com/developers/apps).
 Make sure you add the appropriate OAuth Redirect URI (`http://localhost:8000/` for a locally-served demo).
 Use the `mount_dropbox` command with no arguments for syntax information.

+Once you've connected to Dropbox, navigate to `/mnt/dropbox`.
+Feel free to create files using the `edit` command, and watch as your native Dropbox client syncs them to your local computer.
+Or, pop files into the `Apps/DoppioJVM` Dropbox folder, and use `ls` to see them in the DoppioJVM terminal.
+Note that sometimes Dropbox is slow to sync; check Dropbox's syncing progress in your system tray.

+You could even pop some JAR files into the directory and run them in DoppioJVM.
+Or write+run a Java program to generate files in the directory.

 #### Interoperate Java with JavaScript